stenet/au-dx-builder/README.md

 ## Pricing/License DevExtreme

 Please find these information on [https://js.devexpress.com/Buy/](https://js.devexpress.com/Buy/).
-While writing this, DevExtreme can be used for free in non-commercial projects.
+While writing this, DevExtreme can be used for free in non-commercial projects [huhu :-)]